dareen22/Xenopus-laevis-WGS/README.md

 ### 1. `Alleles.py` script:

-This script calculates allele frequency across different populations.
-Specifically, for each population, it computes the percentage of:
+This script calculates fixed and private allele frequency across different populations:

 * Fixed alleles – alleles that are homozygous across all individuals in the population.
 * Private alleles – alleles that are unique to a specific population.